stcorp/procsim/README.md

   - the name of the procsim configuration file.

-Example:

 ```
 #!/bin/sh
-<path_to_procsim>/procsim.py -t $0 -j $1 <path_to_config_file>
+<path_to_procsim>/procsim.py -t $0 -j $1 <path_to_config/configfile>
 ```
-Optionally, you can specify a specific scenario using `-s` followed by the name of the scenario.
+Optionally, you can specify a specific scenario using `-s`, followed by the name of the scenario.

 ## Scenario configuration
 Procsim can act as a stub for all kind of processors.
-Its behavior is determined by a so-called 'scenario'.
+Its behavior is determined by a 'scenario'.
 A scenario specifies e.g. the amount of resources (CPU/memory/disk) to be used, the time procsim should sleep and the output products to be generated.

 The scenarios are described in JSON configuration files.
 C-style comments and trailing comma's at the end of lists and objects are allowed.
 Date/times should be specified as strings in ISO format, such as `"2021-02-01T00:24:32.000Z"`